fdagosti/deep-learning-bike-sharing/README.md

 jupyter notebook
 ```

-in your browser, open `dlnd-your-first-neural-network.ipynb`
+in your browser, open `Your-first-neural-network.ipynb`

 Then play around in the notebook.
 Happy hacking !!